CartographerLabs/Parler-Toolbox/README.md

 # Parler Toolbox 🔎
 A repository of scripts and tooling for the processing of Parler social media data for the purpose of academic research.
-This scripts in this repository may be rough around the edges as they've been designed as quick approaches to achieve a specific task.
+The scripts in this repository may be rough around the edges as they've been designed as quick approaches to achieve a specific task.

 ## 📈 Tooling Structure
 ![Tooling Structure](diagram.jpg "Tooling Structure")